Saving Etta: Chapter 11 – The Final Haul

 With the kitchen clear, I pondered how to clean up the grease and grime that covered the floors.
 Finally, in desperation I poured bleach, soap and water all over the floor, then used a squeegee to push the concoction through the kitchen, the laundry room and finally out the back door.
 The mixture turned dark brown instantly and I tried not to think about all the yuck I was pushing along.
 After the last of the cleaning mixture was pushed out the door, I repeated the process.
 This time I was relieved that the mixture didn’t turn dark brown.

 As I walked around the house assessing anything else that needed removal before the mold remediation, I had that nagging feeling again.
 Although I had tested the flooring for asbestos, I felt like I was missing something.
 I looked up a phone number and pushed “call” on my phone.
-The span of four years disappeared as a familiar voice said, “Hello.”
+The span of five years disappeared as a familiar voice said, “Hello.”

 If you are just joining the story, you may want to read all the Saving Etta chapters.